Ezequiel294/dotfiles/README.md

 ## Wallpaper

 To set a wallpaper on qtile, you need something like feh or nitrogen.
 Open nitrogen with rofi and select the directory using the preferences button in which your wallpapers are stored.
-In my case is .wallpapers, and the rest is very easy.
+In my case is Pictures/Wallpapers, and the rest is very easy.